The flags of Cuba and Venezuela

 Don’t Be Fooled

-Socialism is the ultimate fools-gold.
-This is true whether it operates under the banner of communism or “democratic socialism,” that is the idea that, essentially, there are no natural or God-given rights for the individual, rather government institutions should be in charge of all aspects of a person’s life because these institutions were established through democratic means.
+Socialism is the ultimate fool’s gold.
+This is true whether it operates under the banner of communism or “democratic socialism.”
+Democratic socialism is the idea that, essentially, there are no natural or God-given rights for the individual; rather, government institutions should be in charge of all aspects of a person’s life because these institutions were established through democratic means.

 Scandinavian countries realize that for the government to give its citizens public benefits such as “free” health care and education, these benefits must be paid for.
 Capitalism and free markets create wealth, so Scandinavian countries encourage the opening of new businesses through lower regulations.
 Without new wealth being created, the Scandinavian model would fall apart quickly.
 This is why Scandinavian countries are wise to avoid socialism.